usask-arg/skplatform/docs/source/appendices/rotation_matrices.rst

 -----------------------
 The purpose of a rotation matrix is to rotate a vector to produce a new vector.
 This immediately opens up two common options:

 #. **Extrinsic**: hold the coordinate axes constant and rotate the given vector.
 The final vector is expressed in terms of the fixed axes.
 #. **Intrinsic**: hold the vector constant in the original coordinate system and rotate the coordinate axes to a new set of axes.
 The final vector is the original vector expressed in the new rotated corodinate system.

 `Wikipedia Davenport Chained Rotations <https://en.wikipedia.org/wiki/Davenport_chained_rotations>`_ and `Wikipedia Euler Angles <https://en.wikipedia.org/wiki/Euler_angles>`_ describe the two rotations in much more detail.

 Both types of rotation have application within ``skplatform``.

-For example, specifying instrument look vectors in the :ref:`icf` are easily visualized using extrinsic rotations while orientian of the :ref:`pcf` using  yaw, pitch and roll is best suited for intrinsic rotations.
+For example, specifying instrument look vectors in the :ref:`icf` are easily visualized using extrinsic rotations while orientatian of the :ref:`pcf` using  yaw, pitch and roll is best suited for intrinsic rotations.

 Extrinsic Rotation Matrix